thejimbirch/catsinmyyard/wp-content/plugins/contact-form-7-accessible-defaults/readme.txt

 Contact Form 7 is actually a very accessible plug-in.
 It has an accessible back-end, and if you create the right template, the front-end form will have great accessibility.

-But the default form is not accessible.
-Not at all, in fact - it's missing some of the most basic elements of accessibility: form labels.
+Since version 4.5, Contact Form 7 has included the label element; but the usage of them is limited, and isn't the best possible method.
 This plug-in supplies a new default form that includes everything you need to make your default form accessible.

-For more information about making Contact Form 7 accessible, read [how to set up an accessible form using contact form 7](http://blog.rrwd.nl/2014/03/01/how-to-set-up-an-accessible-form-using-contact-form-7-in-wordpress/), by Rian Rietveld.
+For more information about making Contact Form 7 accessible, read [how to set up an accessible form using contact form 7](https://rianrietveld.com/2014/03/how-to-set-up-an-accessible-form-using-contact-form-7-in-wordpress/), by Rian Rietveld.

 == Changelog ==

+= 1.1.7 =

+* Misc. code quality changes.
+Minor.

+= 1.1.6 =

+* Test with WordPress 5.4 & Contact Form 7 5.1.6
+* Update to docs.

 = 1.1.5 =